DennisFaucher/HeyGoogleVMware/README.md

 ## Requirements
 * Google Home
 * VMware installation.
-I used VMware Prallels, but vSphere could just as easily be used.
+I used VMware Parallels, but vSphere could just as easily be used.
 * IFTTT
 * DropBox
 * Keyboard Maestro for Mac (www.keyboardmaestro.com)